jollygoodfellowz/Compile_Erlang_Script/ReadMe.txt

 3)Lastly, we assume that to open the erlang shell your command line takes the command "erl".
 That's it!

+If you wish to test out the script run this command from the directory in the command line

+The line below tests all three functions in the file python compile_erl.py -f test.erl -m main test tests

+The line below tests just the main function by omitting the -m arguement python compile_erl.py -f test.erl

 Feel free to modify to suit your needs.
 Please give credit if you decide to use the file!